+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 At IAS, our team of experienced immigration lawyers can help with Skilled Worker Visa issues related to maternity leave reach out to us on +44 (0)333 414 9244 or message us online.

 Skilled Worker Visa holders enjoy the same maternity leave and pay entitlements as settled citizens.
-This includes the option to take up to 52 weeks of maternity leave, with a potential for up to 39 weeks of paid leave based on their average weekly earnings before the commencement of the leave.
+This includes up to 52 weeks of statutory maternity leave, of which 39 weeks may be paid: the first 6 weeks at 90% of average weekly earnings, then up to 33 further weeks at £194.32 per week or 90% of average weekly earnings, whichever is lower (rate from 6 April 2026).

 You should notify your employer as soon as you are aware of your pregnancy as providing early notice allows your employer to adequately plan for your absence.
 Your employer must also conduct a risk assessment to ensure a safe working environment for both you and your baby.